 Every October, CPJ releases our report on poverty in Canada.
 It highlights the unequal effects of poverty on racialized people, single-parent families, single seniors and adults, children, persons with disabilities, and Indigenous peoples.
 We also report on poverty rates of provinces, territories, and communities across Canada.

 Poverty in Canada is persistently leaving people and communities on the margins.
-According to the Low Income Measure, 1 in 7 Canadians (or 14.4%) live in poverty.
+According to the Census Family Low Income Measure (CFLIM-AT), 1 in 6 people in Canada (or 16.8%) live in poverty.

 We know that poverty rates only tell us part of the reality of poverty in Canada.
 The reality also includes isolation and marginalization, as well as social and health impacts.

 The legacy of colonialism and exploitation has inflicted deep and intergenerational damage on Indigenous communities.
-The poverty rate of Indigenous people is 25.3%.
+The poverty rate of Indigenous people is 23.6% (LIM-AT).

-British Columbia, with a poverty rate of 16.0%, is the only province without a poverty plan in development or in place.
-Among the 10 provinces, Manitoba has the highest poverty rate, at 18.7%.
+British Columbia, with a poverty rate of 18.7%, is the only province without a poverty plan in place.
+Among the 10 provinces, Manitoba has the highest poverty rate, at 20.7%.

 The 2014 Saskatchewan Government Speech from the Throne committed to a provincial poverty reduction strategy.
 In 2015, New Brunswick was recognized for the Economic Social Inclusion Plan – Overcoming Poverty Together.